Carol-gutianle/MLLMGuard/README.md

 ## LeaderBoard

 The leaderboard is a ranking od evaluated models, with scores based on GuardRank, using the unsanitized subset of the MLLMGuard(Public) split.

+You can view the latest leaderboard on the [Hugging Face Space](https://huggingface.co/spaces/Carol0110/MLLMGuardLeaderboard).

 ## Quick Evaluation using MLLMGuard